National Mutt Day

 by puppy mills that often produce ill and horribly neglected animals.

-National Mutt Day was created to raise awareness of the plight of mixed
+National Mutt Day was created to be celebrated on two dates per year to raise awareness of the plight of mixed

 breed dogs in shelters around the nation and to educate the public about